dlongman/streamdeck-toggl/README.md

 ![StreamDeckScreenshot](resources/readme/StreamDeckScreenshot.png)

 Just press any Toggl Button to start tracking time.
 The button should indicate tracking by turning red and showing the current tracking time (if no *Title* is set).
 The status of the button is defined by workspace, project and entry name.
 If you setup two identical buttons (even on different Stream Deck profiles), both button indicate the same.
 If you start or stop your timer using the Toggl app (web, desktop, mobile) Toggl for Stream Deck will follow by changing the status.

-## 📞 Help

-Feel free to ask your questions on [my Discord Server](https://discord.gg/YWy3UAy).
-Please use GitHub Issues for reporting bugs and requesting new features.

-## 📄 License

-streamdeck-toggl is licensed under the [MIT License](LICENSE).

-## Known Issues

-* Changing the *Button Label* wont change the *Title* immediately.
-Restart Stream Deck.